WHAT WILL HAPPEN IF I TAKE PART?

-If you are eligible and wish to participate, you will be asked to sign and date a consent form for the study.
-We will also ask you to complete some short questionnaires about your health, the activities you are able to carry out, and about your quality of life.
+If you are eligible and wish to participate, you will be asked to complete a consent form online for the study.
+We will also ask you to complete some short questionnaires online about your health, the activities you are able to carry out, and about your quality of life.
 These questionnaires should take you no more than 10-15 minutes to complete and they will be emailed directly to you.
 You may also have the option to complete them with the researcher at your clinic visit.

 Imaging (scans) allocation